7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Take home an original Kutani-yaki as a souvenir.

-Unusually for Kutaniyaki, this studio does all the work in-house, from shaping on the potter's wheel to overglaze painting.
-Before the Experience, visitors can observe the production process and learn about the characteristics of each piece while viewing traditional Kutaniyaki pieces.
+This studio is unusual among Kutaniyaki workshops in that it does all the work in-house, from shaping on the potter's wheel to overglaze painting.
+Before the Experience, visitors can take a tour of the studio, where they can view traditional Kutaniyaki pieces and learn about the characteristics of each piece.

-The store also has a lineup of its own products.
-The shop also offers a lineup of its own products, including gorgeous pieces decorated with Kutani Five Colors and Kaga Ume Bowl, the family crest of the Maeda family, the feudal lord of Kaga, making them perfect souvenirs of Kanazawa.
-A set of five traditional Kutani ware patterns, including a set of ochoko (cups) and coffee cups, can be purchased for around 10,000 yen each.
+The store has a lineup of its own products.
+Gorgeous items decorated with Kutani Five Colors are perfect as souvenirs of Kanazawa.
+A set of five traditional Kutani ware patterns, such as a set of choko (cups) and coffee cups, can be purchased for around 20,000 yen each.

 - Kutani Kosen Kiln